 Parental alienation takes place when one parent tries to isolate a child and turn them against the other parent.
-Parental alienation occurs through both mental and verbal manipulation, and the other parent can lead your child to believe that you are the cause of all the problems related to the divorce and that you never loved them.
+Parental alienation in general and parental alienation against mother in particular occurs through both mental and verbal manipulation, and the other parent can lead your child to believe that you are the cause of all the problems related to the divorce and that you never loved them.

 Your ex-spouse may be badmouthing you to your child, interfering with your time with your child, throwing out gifts and cards, arriving early to pick up your child, and dropping them off late.
 These behaviors are all signs that your ex-spouse may be targeting you and trying to manipulate your child.

 This coercion is especially difficult if you are the custodial parent and your ex-spouse has weekend visitation.
 It is harder still if you have joint custody and your ex-spouse has more time with your child than you do.

 How Does A Child Who is Being Alienated Behave?

 Your child may be exhibiting certain behaviors that can alert you to the fact that your child may be a victim of parental alienation or specifically parental alienation against mother.
 These behaviors include:

 Your child is showing signs of becoming obsessed with hatred for you – without any justifiable cause.

 Your child may be objecting to things that other children their age would not normally reject, such as going to a place they like.

 - No Affection for You

 Your child may say such things as, “I love my father to death” or “I would do anything for my father.”
 Your child may talk about your ex-spouse and make them sound perfect.